 A large number of companies provide equipment and services to the US nuclear power industry that cover the entire nuclear fuel cycle.
 Westinghouse Corporation built most of the PWR units, although Combustion Engineering and Babcock & Wilcox also built some.
 General Electric designed all of the BWRs currently operating in the USA.
 Westinghouse is in the process of being sold to Brookfield Business Partners.

 To help assure high quality products, the American Society of Mechanical Engineers (ASME) certifies nuclear equipment suppliers.
 To obtain a nuclear certificate of authorization (often referred to as an N-Stamp), a company must comply with quality assurance requirements set forth by the ASME.
 This programme is open to foreign companies.
 Presently, more than 200 foreign and US companies hold ASME nuclear certificates of authorization.

-Most of the 99 operable nuclear reactors in the USA in 2017 were privately owned and operated, although nine were operated by government owned entities.
+Most operating nuclear reactors in the USA in are privately owned and operated, although nine were operated by government owned entities.
 Some nuclear power plants are partially owned but not managed by municipal or electric cooperatives.
 Thirty-two companies or management organizations are licensed by the NRC to operate reactors.

 When a US power company decides to permanently close a nuclear power plant, the facility must be decommissioned by safely removing it from service and reducing residual radioactivity to a level that permits the NRC to release the property and terminate the operating licence.

 Federal agencies oversee the entire nuclear decommissioning process: